 Most of the garden route follows hard-standing paths and there are several steps, but seating is available along the route to offer you a place to rest.

 If you have accessibility requirements and need a shorter/step-free route of the garden, please talk to a member of staff at the garden entrance who will be happy to help.

 Unfortunately, we're not able to offer a shuttle-bus service or wheelchair hire at this time.
 If you would like to speak to someone about level access to the garden, please call our Visitor Services team on 01938 551929.

 Access with dogs

 Assistance dogs only in the gardens from March-October.
 Dogs on short leads are welcome in the garden November-February.

-Dogs on short leads are welcome in the car park and courtyard but please note: the wider estate is not owned by the National Trust and we ask you respect the landowner’s wishes by not taking your dog on this land.
+Dogs on short leads are welcome all year in the car park and courtyard but please note: the wider estate is not owned by the National Trust and we ask you respect the landowner’s wishes by not taking your dog on this land.